-Descriptive stats above communicate the very basic knowledge required to assess whether or not there is a relationship between LDL and age (and whether sex is a confounder)
+Descriptive stats above communicate the very basic knowledge required to assess whether or not there is a relationship between LDL and age (and whether sex is a confounder) Scatter plot (2)

+Talking about effect modification (1)

+Talking about confounding(1)

+Explanation about plot(1)

+Total: 0

 I used simple regression to create a model that relates LDL and age.
 The process includes plotting age on the X-axis and LDL (mg/dl) level on the Y-axis, and then creating a best-fit line to summarize the data points.
 Best being defined by having the lowest sum of square residuals value as possible (because we are using Ordinary Least Squares).
 Sometimes RMSE or root mean squared error is also used to communicate how “well” a model is fit to its data.
+Did not mention whether using standard error or robust standard error (1)

+Did not mention that age is continuous (1)

+Total: 1

 A saturated model is one where the number of parameters is equal to the number of data points.
 The answer is no, this model is not saturated.
 There are 725 data points in this model and only one parameter.
+Total: 3

 E(LDL|age) = 132.5 – 0.09(AGE)

-132.5 – 0.09*70 = 126.2 mg/dl
+132.5 – 0.09*70 = 126.2 mg/dl Total: 3

 132.5 – 0.09*71 = 126.11 mg/dl.
 The answer to this question is a little lower (by 0.09 mg/dl, or 1 unit) than the previous answer.
-The slope is an averaged estimation of all of the data points used to fit the model from part c.
+The slope is an averaged estimation of all of the data points used to fit the model from part c. total: 3

 132.5 – 0.09*75 = 125.75 mg/dl.
 As age increases, the mean LDL value seems to decrease at a rate of 0.09 mg/dl.
 Again, the slope is an average of the general trend of the data.
+Total: 3

 The root mean squared error (RMSE) in my model is 33.62 (mg/dl).
 In general, RMSE refers to how close the model fit line is to the actual data points.
 What this means in particular to my model is that the trend line has a leeway of 33.62 mg/dl.
+Total: 2

 There is meaning in the intercept.
 It means every person in our model will have a mean LDL value of at least 132.5 mg/dl.
+Total: 0

 There is also meaning in the slope.
 It means a person in the model will have 0.09 mg/dl lower mean LDL serum values for each year they age.
+Total: 3

 Method: I used simple linear regression to fit the model and used ordinary least squares to understand how well the model was fit to the data.

 Inference: Based on the model, there seems to be the trend that the older a person is, the lower their mean LDL serum value is.
 The p-value is about 4e-8 (r-squared*r-squared), which is definitely denotes a significant association.
+No CI(1) No Point estimate(1) No Direction (0.5) Total: 0.5

 When calculating the point estimate and 95% CI for the mean difference across groups that differ by 5 years, I would report